Ignite Tech Academy

 Yes — but not in a vague "looks good on a resume" way.
 You'll finish with 11 portfolio-grade projects, a capstone device, photos, video, and a write-up of how each one works.
 Engineering admissions officers and internship recruiters want to see what you've built — we design the entire program around making that legible.

-How does the refund policy work?
+How does pricing work?

 Still have questions?
 Email us at george@ignitetechacademy.com — we'll respond within 24 hours.